Azure/playwright-workspaces/quickstart-automate-end-to-end-testing.md

 3. Save and commit your changes.

     When the CI workflow is triggered, your Playwright tests run in your Playwright workspace on cloud-hosted browsers, across 20 parallel workers.
-The results and artifacts collected are published to the service and can be viewed on service portal.
+The results are published to the service and can be viewed in the Azure portal.

 The settings for your test run can be defined in `.runsettings` file.
 For more information, see [how to use service package options](./how-to-use-service-config-file.md#config-options-in-runsettings-file)

 > [!CAUTION]
 > With Playwright Workspaces, you get charged based on the number of total test minutes consumed.
-If you're a first-time user or [getting started with a free trial](./how-to-try-playwright-workspaces-free.md), you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes and test results.
+If you're a first-time user or [getting started with a free trial](./how-to-try-playwright-workspaces-free.md), you might start with running a single test at scale instead of your full test suite to avoid exhausting your free test minutes.

 After you validate that the test runs successfully, you can gradually increase the test load by running more tests with the service.